 Nutrition and Dietary Supplements

 What you eat can have significant effects on your health.
 Student-athletes need to realize that a pregame meal won’t necessarily “make or break” a performance, but their overall daily diets certainly can.
-In most cases, a well-rounded diet consisting of a variety of colors, textures and flavors meets the nutritional needs of the student-athlete.
+In most cases, a well-rounded diet consists of a variety of colors, textures and flavors meets the nutritional needs of the student-athlete.
 Pregame meals are very individualized; not all athletes are comfortable eating the same foods.
 Athletes should be allowed to eat foods that allow them to physically and psychologically prepare for competition; however, science has shown benefits of the following recommendations:

 - Allow stomach to be relatively empty at the start of competition (eat about 3-4 hours before competition).